 The notes are our debt securities, the return on which is linked to the performance of the Index.
 The related guarantees are BAC's obligations.
 As is the case for all of our and BAC's respective debt securities, including our market-linked notes, the economic terms of the notes reflect ourand BAC's actual or perceived creditworthiness at the time of pricing.
-In addition, because market-linked notes result in increased operational, funding and liability management costs to us and BAC, BAC typically borrows the funds under these types of notes at a rate that is more favorable toBAC than the rate that it might pay for a conventional fixed or floating rate debt security.
-This rate, which we refer to in this term sheet as BAC's internal funding rate, is typically lower than the rate BAC would pay when it issues conventional fixed or floating rate debt securities.
-This generally relatively lower internal fundingrate, which is reflected in the economic terms of the notes, along with the fees and charges associated with market-linked notes, typically results in the initial estimated value of the notes on the pricing date being less than their public offering price
+In addition, because market-linked notes result in increased operational, funding and liability management costs to us and BAC, BAC typically borrows the funds under these types of notes at a rate that is more favorable toBAC than the rate that it might pay for a conventional fixed or floating rate debt securities.
+This generally relatively lower internal funding rate, which is reflected in the economic terms of the notes, along with the fees and charges associated with market-linked notes, resulted in the initial estimated value of the notes on the pricing date being less than their public offering price

-At maturity, we are required to pay the Redemption Amount to holders of the notes, which will be calculated based on the performance of the Index and the \$10 per unit principal amount.
+Payments on the notes, including the amount you receive at maturity or upon an automatic call, will be calculated based on ths 10 per unit principal amount and will depend on the performance of the Index.
 In order to meet these payment obligations, at the time we issue the notes, we may choose to enter into certain hedging arrangements (which may include call options, put options or other derivatives) with MLPF&S or one of our other affiliates.
 The terms of these hedging arrangements are determined by seeking bids from market participants, including MLPF&S and its affiliates, and take into account a number of factors, including ourand BAC's creditworthiness, interest rate movements, the volatility of the Index, the tenor of the notes and the tenor of the hedging arrangements.
-The economic terms of the notes and their initial estimated value depend in part on the terms of these hedging arrangements.
+The economic terms of these notes and their initial estimated value depend in part on the terms of these hedging arrangements.

-MLPF&S has advised us that the hedging arrangements will include a hedging related charge of approximately \$0.075 per unit, reflecting an estimated profit to be credited to MLPF&S from these transactions.
+MLPF&S has advised us that the hedging arrangements will include a hedging related charge of approximately \$0.065 per unit, reflecting an estimated profit to be credited to MLPF&S from these transactions.
 Since hedging entails risk and may be influenced by unpredictable market forces, additional profits and losses from these hedging arrangements may be realized by MLPF&S or any third party hedge providers.

-For further information, see "Risk Factors-General Risks Relating to the Notes" beginning on page PS-7 and "Use of Proceeds" on page PS-7 of product supplement EQUITY INDICES SUN-1.
+For further information, see "Risk Factors-General Risks Relating to the Notes" beginning on page PS-7 and "Use of Proceeds" on page PS-17 of product supplement EQUITY INDICES SUN-1.